smartdevicelink/sdl_evolution/proposals/nnnn-screenmanager-push-pop.md

 1. When connected to systems running RPC <6.0, the screen manager should send `SetDisplayLayout` to change the template, and on systems running RPC >6.0, the screen manager should send `Show` to change the template.

 ### Java APIs
 This will be set up in a similar way to the Obj-C APIs above.
 The `SDLTemplate` protocol and screen manager additions above would be translated into appropriate Java APIs.
-Any necessary changes are at the discretion of the project maintainers.
-However larger changes that would impact back into the Objective-C code above (such as adding or removing a method) will require proposal revisions.
+Any necessary changes are at the discretion of the Project Maintainer.
+However larger changes that would impact the Objective-C code above (such as adding or removing a method) will require proposal revisions.

 ### JavaScript APIs
 The JavaScript APIs will be set up in a similar way to the Obj-C APIs above.
 The `SDLTemplate` protocol and screen manager additions above would be translated into appropriate JavaScript APIs.
-All changes will be at the discretion of the project maintainers.
-However larger changes that would impact back into the Objective-C code above (such as adding or removing a method) will require proposal revisions.
+All changes will be at the discretion of the Project Maintainer.
+However larger changes that would impact the Objective-C code above (such as adding or removing a method) will require proposal revisions.

 ## Potential downsides